ukaea/overlap_checker/README.md

  * `overlap_collecter` collect intersections between solids and write out to BREP file.
- * `imprint_solids` removes any overlaps from solids, modifying veticies, edges and faces as appropriate.
+ * `imprint_solids` removes any overlaps from solids, modifying verticies, edges and faces as appropriate.
+ * `merge_solids` merges any faces, edges and vertices which are shared between touching solids.
+ * `create_graveyard` adds a box around the geometry (marking the outer bounds where neutronics particles can be terminated).

 A demo workflow is available in `tests/demo_workflow.sh`, and can be executed on a simple demo geometry as: